devanshgupta2/YouTube-Data-Scraping-and-Analysis/README.md

 ### 1. Setup YouTube Data API Key

 To begin, you will need to create a YouTube Data API Key, which serves as the credential for accessing YouTube data.
-Follow [this link](https://console.cloud.google.com/) to generate your API key.
+Go to the Google Cloud console to generate your API key.
 The official documentation for using the API can be found on the [YouTube Data API documentation page](https://developers.google.com/youtube/v3).

 ### 2. Set Up Jupyter Notebook